frankstepanski/node-express-course/week3/readme.md

 ![devtools headers](images/browser-devtools-headers.png)

-Then you can click on the Response tab you will see the data that was sent back to the browser:
+Then you can click on the Response tab and you will see the data that was sent back to the browser:

 ![devtools response](images/browser-devtools-response.png)